Parcel-NExT/Parcel_NExT/Parcel.NExT/Packages/Parcel.InMemoryDB/README.md

 	- [ ] Investigate further and see whether we can do more with Dapper
 - [ ] Think about the utility of this library compared to using raw Dapper.
 - [ ] Handle the case with network connection (current implementation only deals with local connections)
+- [ ] Take a look at Zora.Expresso and see how we can further consolidate things.